 Many Fuchsia cultivars will form strong and enduring shrubs in the garden, flowering from late spring into autumn, or even winter.
 They bring the opportunity for an abundance of elegant and colourful blooms on cascading branches, which mix effortlessly with other semitropical plants which thrive in our mild climate.

 Generally speaking, the single or semi-double sorts look most at home in a garden setting, and these are usually the ones which are most heat tolerant and therefore suitable for growing in Sydney.
-There are many vigorous, upright growers that will grow into bushy shrubs up to a metre tall, or which can be trained as standards; others have a more trailing habit and can be used as groundcovers or positioned to spill over walls or steps.
+There are many vigorous, upright growers that will grow into bushy shrubs up to a metre tall, or which can be trained as standards; others have a more trailing habit and can be used as groundcovers or positioned to spill over walls or steps - or grown in a basket hung on a branch of a tree that casts dappled shade.
 Those with a lax habit can be trained as espaliers or even around wire shapes.
 There is a truly mind-boggling array of cultivars available at specialist fuchsia nurseries and festivals, in a range of sizes, shapes and every possible colour combination in shades of white, many hues of pink, purple, lavender-blue, violet, coral, salmon-orange, crimson and scarlet.

 Spring and autumn seem to be the best planting times.
 Generally they do appreciate cool, reasonably moist soil but they do not want to be waterlogged, so good drainage is essential.
 It is sometimes suggested that the plants be put into the garden bed 2-3 cm lower (in the centre of a basin that is lower than the surrounding soil) than they were in the pot to protect the roots from the extreme heat of our summers.
 The addition of compost to the planting site will be beneficial for growth.
 Mulching around the plant will also conserve moisture and keep the roots a little cooler.